NVIDIA/aistore/README.md

 ### Networking

-In addition to user-accessible public network, DFC will optionally make use of the two other networks: internal (or intra-cluster) and replication.
-If configured via the [netconfig section of the configuration](dfc/setup/config.sh), the intra-cluster network is utilized for latency-sensitive control plane communications including keep-alive and [metasync](#metasync).
+In addition to user-accessible public network, AIStore will optionally make use of the two other networks: internal (or intra-cluster) and replication.
+If configured via the [netconfig section of the configuration](ais/setup/config.sh), the intra-cluster network is utilized for latency-sensitive control plane communications including keep-alive and [metasync](#metasync).
 The replication network is used, as the name implies, for a variety of replication workloads.

 All the 3 (three) networking options are enumerated [here](common/network.go).

 ### Reverse proxy

-DFC gateway can act as a reverse proxy vis-à-vis DFC storage targets.
+AIStore gateway can act as a reverse proxy vis-à-vis AIStore storage targets.
 As of the v1.2, this functionality is restricted to GET requests only and must be used with caution and consideration.
-Related [configuration variable](dfc/setup/config.sh) is called "rproxy" - see sub-section "http" of the section "netconfig".
+Related [configuration variable](ais/setup/config.sh) is called "rproxy" - see sub-section "http" of the section "netconfig".
 To eliminate HTTP redirects, simply set the "rproxy" value to "target" ("rproxy": "target").

 ## Performance tuning

-DFC utilizes local filesystems, which means that under pressure a DFC target will have a significant number of open files.
+AIStore utilizes local filesystems, which means that under pressure a AIStore target will have a significant number of open files.
 This is often the case when running stress tests that perform highly-intensive, concurrent object PUT operations.
 In the event that errors stating `too many open files` are encountered, system settings must be changed.
 To overcome the system's default `ulimit`, have the following 3 lines in each target's `/etc/security/limits.conf`:

 ```
 root             hard    nofile          10240